openedx/open-edx-proposals/oeps/oep-0051-bp-conventional-commits.rst

 * **test**: test-only changes.
 Adds missing tests or corrects existing tests.
 Tests accompanying other types of changes go into those commits.

+* **exp**: experimental or exploratory changes that are not meant to be permanent.
+Occasionally changes have to be pushed to GitHub or even production that are intended to be short-lived.
+For example, debugging continuous integration, or ad-hoc debugging on live systems.

 Breaking changes include an exclamation point as part of the type::

     feat!: removed the ability to author courses

 Ideally, a single commit won't mix these types together.
 If a commit does, use the most important type in the commit message.
-The priority order for the types is generally: revert, feat, fix, perf, docs, test, build, refactor, style, chore.
+The priority order for the types is generally: revert, feat, fix, perf, docs, test, build, refactor, style, chore, exp.

 Scope
 -----